Pall2026/zomato_restaurant_recommendation/README.md

 Live Demo: https://zomato-restaurant-recommendation-frontend-hb2459sfg.vercel.app/

 What it does
-Takes user preferences like city, cuisine type, budget, and minimum rating, queries a database of 51,717 real Zomato restaurants, and uses the Groq LLM to return the top 5 recommendations with AI-generated reasoning and real must-try dishes sourced from customer reviews.
+Takes user preferences like city, cuisine type, budget, and minimum rating, queries a database of 51,717 real Zomato restaurants in Bangalore, and uses the Groq LLM to return the top 5 recommendations with AI-generated reasoning and real must-try dishes sourced from customer reviews.

 Architecture
 [ User Browser ]